alcabasaharold/Coffee-Project-Test/README.md

 ![Company Logo](https://github.com/najirh/Monday-Coffee-Expansion-Project-P8/blob/main/1.png)

 ## Objective
-The goal of this project is to analyze the sales data of Monday Coffee, a company that has been selling its products online since January 2023, and to recommend the top three major cities in India for opening new coffee shop locations based on consumer demand and sales performance.
+The purpose of this project is to perform exploratory data analysis on Monday Coffee’s online sales data (from January 2023 onwards) using PostgreSQL.
+By analyzing customer demand, revenue distribution, and city-level performance metrics, this project identifies the top three major cities in India that present the strongest potential for expansion into physical retail locations.

 ## Key Questions
 1. **Coffee Consumers Count**